·

 Prepare yourself to visit Canada without taking a plane.
 Back during the war, Newfoundland was a British Empire dominion and, when the UK declared war on Germany, regiments from all the Commonwealth were brought to fight the war too as British units.
 After a hasty training and a brief experience in the Gallipoli campaign in Turkey, the Newfoundland Regiment was sent to the Western front to help with the "Big Push" planned by the Allies for 1916.

 On July 1st, in Beaumont-Hamel, the Allies troops began their advance across the No Man's Land hoping to gain German territory and force a retreat in what was considered the opening of the Battle of the Somme.
 However, due to Germans having intel on the coming attack and the Allied bombardment failing to properly damage German defences, the Allies troops advancing on broad daylight were an easy target to German gunfire and this first attack was a slaughter to Allies army.
-The Newfoundland Regiment was practically wiped out on this day: from the 800 men, only 68 were able to present themselves on the following day.
+The Newfoundland Regiment was practically wiped out on this day: from the 800 men, only 68 were able to present themselves the next day.

 For their bravery and sacrifice, the people of Newfoundland purchased a terrain of the battlefields site in 1921 and built the Newfoundland Beaumont-Hamel Memorial Park to honor the memory of their Newfoundlanders compatriots who lost their lives in the First World War.
 The park is the largest preserved area of Somme battlefield and one of the most fascinating WWI memorials in Europe.